lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/04-SQL-queries/README.md

 ### Top 5

 Find the top 5 artists that made the most songs in a given genre.
+This method should return an array of arrays with the artist name and the number of songs of the given genre for each artist.

 ```ruby
 top_five_artists(db, 'Rock')